DAY 1 Christchurch – Tekapo 35 kms

 - Aoraki Mt Cook at 3724m

-- Spend a night on a working sheep station
+- Spend a night at a historic homestead

 - Marvel at the cobalt blue of Lake Pukaki